 US Special Forces legend Larry Thorne, born as Lauri Törni, is the most famous warrior from Finland after Marshal Mannerheim.
 But soon six more highly decorated American soldiers from Finland will be presented to the general public.

 Lauri Törni among some of his rangers in the Finnish Army.
-Törni was also in the Waffen-SS and ended up serving as a US Special Forces officer in Vietnam and Laos.
+Originally a black &

 In the book The Green Berets by Robin Moore, the Swedish-sounding "Sven Kornie" was based on the very real Larry Thorne, born in Finland as Lauri Törni.
 The book was made into a movie with the same name ("The Green Berets") starring John Wayne as "Mike Kirby", a character based on Törni/Thorne.
 In my latest book in Swedish, Elitförband i Norden, about the elite units of the Nordic countries, I of course write about him.
 However, that man deserves much more space, a biography.
 There is more than one and the best is no doubt Born a Soldier by the Finnish-speaking US diplomat J. Michael Cleverley.